 1.Sabudana Khichdi :

-This is a delicious main course recipe, which you can prepare for your loved ones without putting in many efforts.
+This is a delicious main course recipe, which you can prepare for your loved ones without putting in much effort.
 Sabudana Khichadi makes for a perfect Vrat/Upvas recipe, which can be savored on festivals like Navratri and Shivratri.
-Added Potatoes, green chilies, Peanuts, Turmeric and cumin seeds, coriander enhances its nutritional value.
+Added Potatoes, green chilies, Peanuts, Turmeric, and cumin seeds, coriander enhances its nutritional value.

 2.Sabudana Kheer :

 This amazing Indian dessert is full of energy and carbohydrates.
 It is a wholesome diet of its own.
 Added milk, Sugar, a pinch of cardamom powder, roasted dry fruits like cashews& raisins, pumpkin seeds enhance the nutritional value.
 If you want it vegan style replace milk with coconut milk.
 To make it more healthy you can replace sugar with Jaggery.

 3. Sabudana Jaava :